 RIPE Meeting sessions and scheduled social events

-Intersessional RIPE work
+Intersessional RIPE events

 RIPE mailing lists

-RIPE branded messaging or chat functionality
+RIPE-branded messaging or chat functionality

 Independently operated but RIPE-adjacent messaging or chat functionality

-Unofficial social events organized by RIPE Meeting attendees or their employers within the meeting venue
+Unofficial social events organised by RIPE Meeting attendees or their employers within the meeting venue

 If an event organised by the RIPE NCC has a Programme Committee (PC), the RIPE NCC will consult with that PC before applying the CoC.
 The relevant PC will have the final say on whether it wishes to implement the CoC within its community and how this is done.

-This CoC does not apply to events or interactions organised or overseen by a different organisation or community.
+This CoC does not apply to events or interactions that are managed by other organisations or communities.

 People and Organisations Bound and Protected by the Code

-This CoC applies to all people participating within the RIPE community, on-site and over the Internet, including but not limited to:
+This CoC applies to all people participating within the RIPE community, both on-site at physical events and over the Internet.

+This includes but is not limited to:

 Event attendees